yiyuexiong/genoffice-zotero/README.md

 Verified environment: Zotero 9.0.6, macOS Intel x86_64, and GenOffice v0.9.10.
-Apple Silicon, Windows, and Linux users currently need to build from source (sorry, I do not currently have an Apple Silicon Mac or a Windows machine).
+Apple Silicon, Windows, and Linux users currently need to build from source (sorry, I do not currently have an Apple Silicon Mac or a Windows/Linux machine).

 ## Usage